Erudika/scoold/README.md

 replies, without having a Scoold account.
 Posting to the "Feedback" section will also be open without requiring users to sign in.
 This feature is disabled by default.

+## Anonymous profiles

-Additionally, people may wish to make their profile details anonymous from the Settings page.
+People may wish to make their profile details anonymous from the Settings page.
 To allow this option set:
 ```
 para.profile_anonimity_enabled = true
 ```